 SUPPORTING FAMILIES WITH TWINS OR MORE FACING SEVERE DIFFICULTY

-Tamba - Twins & Multiple Births Association - is the UK's leading multiples charity offering advice and support for families with twins, triplets or more.
+The Twins Trust (previously Tamba) is the UK's leading multiples charity offering advice and support for families with twins, triplets or more.

 In March 2012 Norland Agency was approached by the charity to see if we could offer any assistance to a father of 8 day old triplets whose wife had tragically died following the children’s birth.
 Norland Agency contacted all Norland Nannies to ask for offers of support for this family.
 The Agency was overwhelmed by the response and quickly put together a timetable of support.
 Norland Nannies were able to cover the first 4 weeks of the babies' return from hospital.

 Twins Trust's Helping Hands team, together with Norland College, was named as the winner in the “Community Support” category at the .
 The awards were open to anyone involved in early years education and childcare and we faced some tough competition for the accolade.
 Representatives from our Helping Hands team and Norland College were at a special ceremony held in London on the evening of Saturday 23rd September 2017 and collected the award.

 THE NORLAND NANNIES WHO GAVE UP THEIR FREE TIME CARING FOR THE BABIES DESCRIBED THEIR EXPERIENCES:

 - “It was the most special time being able to care for those gorgeous little ones, and having left them on Friday I have missed them madly ever since.”

 - “Working with the triplets was fantastic.
 I’ve never been more tired but work like this really reminds me why I got into nannying!”

 Many of the nannies who helped care for the children have remained in contact with the father and receive regular updates about the triplets’ progress.